McLaren MCL60: Pre-season

-Opening rounds
+Opening rounds and Azerbaijani upgrades

 Norris qualified eleventh and Piastri eighteenth for the first race of the season, the Bahrain Grand Prix.
 Ahead of the race, Stella and Norris both agreed that McLaren could out-develop its rivals during the course of the season, saying that the issues the team faced were fixable.
 During the race, Piastri had risen to twelfth place before his car suffered an electrical issue.
 The team attempted to fix the issue by switching steering wheels in the pits, but the fault was located further down the steering column and could not be rectified, meaning Piastri retired on his début.
 Norris also suffered reliability issues, hampered by a loss of pneumatic pressure from the Mercedes power unit.
-The issue limited gearbox performance and forced Norris to pit every ten laps or so in order for the pneumatic pressure tank to be topped up, and he finished seventeenth and last on track after completeing six pit stops, motivated by McLaren's desire to collect additional data on car performance.
-The result meant the team were classified tenth and last in the World Constructors' Championship.
+The issue limited gearbox performance and forced Norris to pit every ten laps or so in order for the pneumatic pressure tank to be topped up.
+He finished seventeenth and last on track after completing six pit stops, motivated by McLaren's desire to collect additional data on car performance.
+The result meant the team were classified tenth and last in the World Constructors' Championship (WCC).
 Despite the reliability issues, Norris stated that he believed the MCL60 was not as far off the pace as some commentators had argued.

 The MCL60 featured a new diffuser upgrade and a track-specific rear wing for the Saudi Arabian Grand Prix.
 Norris was forced to take his second engine of the season after the team determined the unit that failed in the first race could not be reused.
 Piastri qualified for the race in ninth, and started eighth after another driver received a grid penalty.
 Norris, meanwhile, clipped a wall and damaged the steering system on his car.
-The damage could not be repaired by the end of the first stage of qualifying, leaving him nineteenth on the grid.
+The damage could not be repaired by the end of the first stage of qualifying (Q1), leaving him nineteenth on the grid.
+On the opening lap of the race Piastri and Pierre Gasly collided, causing damage to the front wing of Piastri's car.
+The debris from the collision struck Norris' car, requiring both to pit for a new front wing.
+Piastri finished the race fifteenth and Norris finished seventeenth.
+Piastri left the round classified nineteenth in the World Drivers' Championship (WDC) and Norris in twentieth and last.